-A priceless piece of early bushfire fire experience in The Basin comes from the pages of Mrs Janet Dobson's diary (summer 1904-05 and also 15 years later, in 1920) It also highlights the concern and brave resolution with which our pioneer settlers wives faced this ever present threat.
+A priceless piece of early bushfire fire experience in The Basin comes from the pages of Mrs Janet Dobson's diary (summer 1904-05 and also 15 years later, in 1920) It also highlights the concern and brave resolution with which our pioneer settlers' wives faced this ever present threat.

-"Very bad bushfire all over One Tree Hill, another up side of the Observatory [now Burke's Lookout], all around Kerrs', Barnes and Mrs Davis nearly burnt out.
+"31 December 1904: Very bad bushfire all over One Tree Hill, another up side of the Observatory [now Burke's Lookout], all around Kerrs', Barnes and Mrs Davis nearly burnt out.
 Joe went over to help, they are burning a break between Baldwin's and Kerrs.
 Weather fearfully hot."

-Members of The Basin Bush Fire Brigade in 1936 with Como Gardens' Morris Truck.
+Members of The Basin Bush Fire Brigade in 1936 with Bert Chandler's Morris Truck.
 Standing on Truck: Bert Clarke, J. Williams, W. Williams.
 Standing: A. Jennings, Jack.
 Manders, Joe Jackson, Unknown, Gretton, D. Smith, Unknown, George Bravery.
 Squatting: Jack Linton, George Langdon, Lloyd Caughey.
+Photo courtesy Knox Historical Society